 Racetrack Members shall plan for and have protocols in place for instances of injury to jockeys and other racetrack personnel.
-Such planning and protocols shall be based on Medical Care Recommendations of Jockeys' Guild, Inc. and the NTRA Safety and Integrity Alliance Medical Care Committee.
+Such planning and protocols shall be based on Medical Care Recommendations of Jockeys' Guild, Inc. and the NTRA Safety and Integrity Alliance Medical Care Committee, which can be found attached as Exhibit 5.